lymingtonprecision/maat/README.md

    **but** don't power off the VM at the end (or convert it to a template just yet.)

+   When setting the OVF properties add the following additional property:

+   * `node-id`, the unique node ID to use for services running on this VM that require one.
+A user configurable integer property.

 2. Install the [`docker-py`][docker-py] library

    1. Download version 1.2.3 of `docker-py`: